chainbound/bolt/bolt-contracts/README.md

    in the `getWhitelistedCollaterals` function.
    Note that NOs and stakers can be two different entities _but there is fully trusted relationship as stakers will be slashed if a NO misbehaves_.
-   As such, it is expected this will lead only NOs themselves to be the sole stakers.

 3. After the stakers have deposited their collateral into a strategy they need to choose you as their operator.
 To do that, they need to call the function